justinmk/nvim-repl/CONTRIBUTING.rst

 Technical writing
 #################

-We use reStructureText_ (reST) for documenting the project.
+We use reStructuredText_ (reST) for documenting the project.
 Please follow these
 guidelines:

 - Use proper quotes: